1T'-MoTe$_2$ as an integrated saturable absorber for photonic machine learning

-We used a pulsed laser with center wavelength of $\lambda=$\SI{1560}{nm} and repetition rate of \SI{89}{MHz}.
-The pulse width of \SI{2.61}{ps} at the sample was measured using a optical correlator, providing a maximum achievable peak intensity of \SI{40}{MW/cm^2}, and a pair of calibrated fiber-coupled photodetectors to measure the intensity-dependent transmittance, as described in \cite{de2022study}.
-The measured transmission curves are presented in Figure \ref{fig:SA}.
-We observe that at low intensities, the transmission increases with increasing intensity until it reaches a plateau.
+In order to investigate the absorption saturation, we used a pulsed laser source with a center wavelength of $\lambda=$\SI{1560}{nm} and a repetition rate of \SI{89}{MHz}.
+The pulse duration at the sample was measured using an optical autocorrelator, yielding \SI{2.61}{ps}.
+This corresponds to a maximum achievable peak intensity of approximately \SI{40}{MW/cm^2}, although in practice the measurements were performed well below this limit, within the few-\SI{}{\MW/cm^2} range where saturation was already observed.
+The intensity-dependent transmittance was measured using a pair of calibrated fiber-coupled photodetectors, as described in Ref.~\cite{de2022study}.
+Figure \ref{fig:SA} shows the measured transmission curves where we observe that at low intensities, the transmission increases with increasing intensity until it reaches a plateau.

-An important detail shown in the inset of Figure \ref{fig:SA} is a double saturation feature.
-The green dashed line shows a second saturation, which is not described by the phenomenological model widely used for saturable absorbers.
-It suggests that there are two different mechanisms to explain the saturation behavior.